 Rock and Roll Birthdays

-Soundgarden and Pearl Jam drummer Matt Cameron is 50.
-Educated at Seattle’s Cornish College of the Arts, Matt is also an accomplished songwriter, having penned many of Soundgarden’s more rocking numbers.
-When Neil Peart of Rush went on an 80,000 mile motorcycle ride following the untimely deaths of his wife and daughter, Geddy Lee selected Matt to play on his My Favorite Headache solo album, and Matt and Pearl Jam’s lead guitarist Mike McCready played on Peter Frampton’s 2006 album Fingerprints.
+Soundgarden and Pearl Jam drummer Matt Cameron is 54.
+Educated at Seattle’s Cornish College of the Arts, Matt also plays other instruments and is an accomplished songwriter, having penned many of Soundgarden’s more rocking numbers.
+When Neil Peart of Rush went on an 80,000 mile motorcycle ride following the untimely deaths of his wife and daughter, Geddy Lee recruited Matt to play on his My Favorite Headache solo album, and Matt and Pearl Jam’s lead guitarist Mike McCready played on Peter Frampton’s 2006 album Fingerprints.